jeremiah-c-leary/vhdl-style-guide/docs/overview.rst

 * Improve code reviews
 * Quickly bring code up to current standards

-VSG allows the style of the code to be defined and enforced over part or the entire code base.
+VSG allows the style of the code to be defined and enforced over the entire code base.
-Configurations allow for multiple coding standards.
+Using configurations allows for coding standards over different parts of the code base.

 Key Features
 ############

 * Command line tool

-  * integrate into continuous integration flow
+  * Integrate into continuous integration flow

-* Fixes and/or reports issues found
+* Reports and fixes issues found

-  * horizontal whitespace
+  * Horizontal whitespace
-  * vertical whitespace
+  * Vertical whitespace
-  * upper and lower case
+  * Upper and lower case
-  * keyword alignments
+  * Keyword alignments
   * etc...

 * Fully configurable rules via JSON configuration file